Albert-Lau-Lab/tactics_protein_analysis/train_model/generate_training_database/ext_crypto_database/README.txt

     are stored in one directory and the FASTAs are stored in the other.
 It creates a CSV file listing the PDB ID and chain ID of each downloaded protein.
+        * If a timeout error occurs, run the script again.

 (2) Run the Python script run_check_pdb.py.
 It determines which downloaded
     PDBs should be part of the ML database.
 For a protein to be included, it